 We understand the importance of a robust shareholder engagement program.
-To that end, our Chief Executive Officer and appropriate members of management routinely attended meetings with shareholders and investor conferences, as well as regular meetings with institutional shareholders.
-Our meetings and interactions with shareholders are designed to help us better understand how our shareholders perceive Vera Bradley and to provide our shareholders an opportunity to discuss matters that they believe deserve attention.
+To that end, our Chief Executive Officer and appropriate members of management routinely participate in meetings and conference calls with institutional and individual shareholders.
+Our meetings and interactions with shareholders are designed to help us better understand how our shareholders perceive the Company and to provide our shareholders an opportunity to discuss matters that they believe deserve attention.
 We believe our engagement has been productive and provides an open exchange of ideas and perspectives for both our shareholders and us.